redtensor22/redtensor22.github.io/_posts/2018-11-19-linear_regression.md

 Where y is now a vector, and X is a matrix of dimension $$n\times(d+1)$$.
 New data can then easily be found using the relation $$y_{pred} \approx x_{new}^Tw_{LS} $$

+This method is nice and self contained.
+However, there are limitations.
+As we can see from looking at the final (matrix) form of the solution for $$w_{LS}$$, the matrix X must be invertible.
+Equivalently, the matrix must be full rank.
+This means that all rows and or columns must be linearly independent (cannot be tranformed into one another use multiplicative constants).
+If we were to write this matrix in row reduced echelon form, all pivot positions would be occupied by 1's.
+If $$(X^TX)^{-1}$$ does not exist, then there are infinite possible solutions.
+To prevent this, we want $$n\ggd$$, or the number of data points to outnumber the dimensions of our data.
+This is a real consequence of the [curse of dimensionality](www.visiondummy.com/2014/04/curse-dimensionality-affect-classification/).